idleberg/atom-atomizr/README.md

 There are four basic commands available to start conversion, each available from the Command Palette and the Packages menu.

 * Automatic conversion
+* Convert Sublime Text completions to Atom
-* Convert Sublime Text to Atom
+* Convert Sublime Text snippet to Atom
 * Convert Atom to Sublime Text
 * Convert Atom snippet format